Monthly Tech-Tip from Tony Hansen SignUp

 Draw a propeller in Fusion 360 for use on an overhead propeller mixer

 Lilly will take you step-by-step through the process of parametrically drawing a propeller for use on a lab overhead slurry mixer.
-Our file is also available for download.
+A file that you can edit is also available for download.

 E. Processes